SigNoz/signoz.io/docs/userguide/retention-period.md

 - You can select independent retention period for metrics, traces and logs.
 - You can also set the duration after which the data will be moved to cold storage (S3) for both traces and metrics.
 This can be only set if Cold Storage (eg. S3) is enabled from the backend.
 - Click `Save` to update the new retention periods..

+## Recommendations for setting retention period

+Updating retention period can be very long running operation with large data.
+So, here are some recommendations:

+1. It is recommended to set retention period early in the lifecycle of the platform.
+2. It is recommended to update retention period when there is less traffic on the platform or increase resources for the clickhouse.
+This is because updating retention period when there's lot of data will require a lot of resources and can cause performance issues.
+3. It is not recommended to change retention period frequently.

 ## Configuring Cold Storage - Amazon S3